 YOUNG PLAYWRIGHTS FESTIVAL

-Students in grades K–12 throughout the state are eligible to submit their plays to our annual Young Playwrights Festival.
-Numerous plays are honored with workshops and performances both in-school and on stage at Baltimore Center Stage!
+The Young Playwrights Festival has been the flagship program at Baltimore Center Stage for over 31 years.
+Students in grades K–12 throughout Maryland are eligible to submit plays to our annual Young Playwrights Festival.
+Winning plays are honored with workshops and a professional production at Baltimore Center Stage.

 This year's theme is "Truth or Dare."